linchpin/mesh/readme.txt

 == Changelog ==

+= Unreleased
+* Fixed a bug where reordering would stop that section from working properly until refresh.

 = 1.1.7 =
 * Confirmed 4.8 compatibility
 * Fix for issue within "content" being replaced when it shouldn't be